 So the Philistines fought, and Israel was defeated, and every man fled to his tent.
 There was a very great slaughter, and there fell of Israel thirty thousand foot soldiers.
 Also the ark of God was captured; and the two sons of Eli, Hophni and Phinehas, died.

 a.
-Israel was defeated: There were three reasons for the great defeat.
-First, the Philistines fought with the courage of underdogs.
-Second, the Israelites felt that the battle would be easy with the ark of the Covenant there, and did not try as hard.
-Finally, God did not bless Israel’s superstitious belief in the power of the ark instead of the power of God.
+Israel was defeated: There were three reasons for this great defeat.
+First, the Philistines fought with the courage of desperate men.
+Second, the Israelites felt the battle would be easy with the ark of the Covenant there, and did not try as hard.
+Finally, God did not bless Israel's superstitious belief in the power of the ark instead of the power of God.

 i.
-We often make the same mistake the Israelites did.
-We believe that if God is with us, we don’t need to try so hard.
+We often make the same mistake, believing that if God is with us, we don't need to try so hard.
 We think if God is on our side, the work will be easy.
-That may not be true at all!
+That may not be true at all.

 b.
 There fell of Israel thirty thousand foot soldiers: Not only did Israel lose, they lost far worse than they did before taking the ark into battle.
-The loss which prompted them to take the ark saw about four thousand men of Israel fall (1 Samuel 4:2).
-Here, more than seven times as many men of Israel are killed.
+The loss which prompted them to take the ark resulted in the death of about four thousand men of Israel (1 Samuel 4:2).
+With the ark more than seven times as many men of Israel were killed.

 i.
 In the late 1970's, a five-line inscription was found on a grain silo in the ruins of Izbet Sarteh.
 When deciphered, it was found to contain a Philistine account of this battle, the capture of the ark, even specifically mentioning the priest Hophni.
 This is the earliest known extra-biblical reference to an Old Testament event.

 c.
-Can it get worse?
-Yes.
-The ark of God was captured.
-The very “thing” they though would win the battle was taken away!
-Israel had made an idol of the ark, and God often breaks of our idolatry by taking the idol away.
+The ark of God was captured: This was worse than just losing a battle.
+The very "thing" they thought would win the battle was captured.
+Israel made an idol of the ark and God often deals with our idolatry by taking the idol away.

 i.
 We can make good things idols.
 There was nothing wrong with the ark itself.
 God commanded them to make it.
 It was important to Israel.
 He told them to put the tablets of the law, a jar of manna, and Aaron's rod that budded, in the ark.
 Yet, even a good thing like the ark can be made an idol, and God won't tolerate our idols.

 ii.
-The ark of God was captured.
-But the God of the ark was still on the throne in heaven, and guiding these circumstances for His glory.
+The ark of God was captured, but the God of the ark was still on the throne in heaven, and guiding these circumstances for His glory.
 Israel thought they could ignore the God of the ark and find deliverance in the ark of God.
-But God showed He was greater than the ark.
+God showed He was greater than the ark.

 d.
-Could it get worse?
-Yes.
-The two sons of Eli, Hophni and Phinehas, died.
-The priests who were supposed to supervise the ark were killed in the battle.
+The two sons of Eli, Hophni and Phinehas, died: The priests who were supposed to supervise the ark were killed in the battle.
 God promised the two sons of Eli would die on the same day as proof of His ultimate judgment on the house of Eli (1 Samuel 2:34).
-Now the proof of judgment has come.
+Now the proof of judgment came.